AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Tutorials/Use trace sampling policies.md

 You can perform the following steps to configure sampling based on business features:

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-1. In the Basic information section on the New business monitoring page, specify the following information.
+2. In the Basic information section on the New business monitoring page, specify the following information.
 Click **Advanced Settings**.
 In the Advanced Settings section, specify the following information.
 Then, click **Save**.

     ![pg_business](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/0649558061/p200646.png)